 7-B: Single Table Tournament -- Once seating is determined for a Single Table tournament, no players may move to a different seat (except for spreading out as players are eliminated).

 7-D: Beginning of a Hand -- When time has elapsed in a round and a new level is announced by a member of the tournament staff, the new level applies to the next hand.
-A hand begins with the first riffle of the deck.
+A hand begins when the dealer cuts the deck.

 7-E: One-Player-to-a-hand -- One-Player-to-a-hand means a Player may not receive advice from anyone while in a hand and may not provide advice to any Player while that Player is in a hand.